IR social media strategies built to last

 Everyone agrees that pursuing the best social media strategy possible is important.
 Narrowing your audience takes the guessing our of decision-making.

-If your strategy is to offend 24 year old gamers, why write a media plan that seeks to offend everyone?
+If your strategy is to engage Millennial gamers, why write a social media plan that seeks to engage everyone?
 Conversely, if your strategy is to win the hearts and minds of young mothers, why reach out to all mothers?

 The question is: how do you narrow the target down?
 Often it takes a couple of steps.